riyaz-ali/old-site/_posts/2018-06-01-android-support-paging.md

 The only thing that remains for us is to connect our `MovieAdapter` with our `MovieDataSource` using a [`PagedList`](https://developer.android.com/reference/android/arch/paging/PagedList).

-A `PagedList` is a Java-collection which loads its data in chunks (pages) from a `DataSource`.
 To use a `PagedList`, we first create a [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config).
 We also need to create two [`Executor`](https://developer.android.com/reference/java/util/concurrent/Executor) which will be used to _execute_ fetch and notification calls from the `PagedList`, i.e., data fetching via `DataSource` will execute on the _fetch executor_ and load- and boundary- callbacks will be executed by the _notify executor_.

 ```java
 import java.util.concurrent.Executor;